 • preparation of OWBPA-compliant employee separation and release agreements, the information disclosures for employees over age 40, and provisions compliant with specific state laws governing confidentiality/non-disclosure restrictions and rules for obtaining enforceable releases;

-Our RIF/WARN Act Team is focused on ensuring that clients’ planned cost savings and restructuring efforts are not cancelled out or impaired by legal claims, defense costs, settlement payments, and damage awards from RIF missteps.
+Our RIF/WARN Act Team is focused on ensuring that clients’ planned cost savings and restructuring efforts are not offset or impaired by legal claims, defense costs, settlement payments, and damage awards arising from RIF missteps.

 Employee Benefits & Executive Compensation Attorneys